ceos-seo/django-datacube-wcs/README.md

 Django Data Cube WCS
 ======================

 A(n) (mostly) OGC compliant WCS server for a Data Cube instance.
 This app uses an existing Data Cube installation and allows external toolsets to use the data using a WCS connection.
 Models are automatically generated for Data Cube products using the Data Cube API and all data is managed automatically.
 Range subsetting is enabled via the GET parameter 'measurements'.
+As of the current version, only GET/KVP is supported - POST and XML encoding is left out for simplicities sake.

 More information about the specification can be found [here](http://portal.opengeospatial.org/files/05-076&passcode=97mkvnjf54t6mph0yryk) or in the docs directory of this repository.
 The test specification implemented is based on the published teamengine implementation found [here](https://cite.opengeospatial.org/teamengine/about/wcs/1.0.0/site/testreq.html).